maerlyngb/UbuntuCinnamonSetupScripts/README.md

 Ubuntu Cinnamon Setup Scripts
 ==========================

+This file is a little messy at the moment, I have to learn how to use markdown and then make the required changes.

 preconf.sh
 prompt for your sudo password
 set executable permissions on each of the other scripts